 Should I also check Guilford County for Forsyth County searches?

-For most Winston-Salem searches, no — the two counties are adjacent but distinct jurisdictions and most residents have records in only one.
-The exception is subjects associated with Kernersville or the eastern edge of Forsyth County, where the Forsyth-Guilford county line runs close to residential areas.
+For most Winston-Salem searches, no — the two counties are distinct jurisdictions and most residents have records in only one.
+The exception is subjects associated with Kernersville or the eastern edge of Forsyth County near the Forsyth-Guilford county line.
 For those searches, adding a Guilford County filter in eCourts alongside Forsyth is a low-effort step that occasionally surfaces relevant records.
+It takes about 30 seconds in the same eCourts session.

 Can I use these searches for jobs, housing, or insurance decisions?